-The incremental property stems from the requirement of generating cost effective solutions.
+The incremental property stems from the requirement of generating feasible (i.e., cost effective) solutions.
 Due to the massive infrastructure in a data center, the cost of conducting significant global changes, such as deploying all service nodes from scratch, are prohibitively high.
 As a result, any feasible optimization solution must make only incremental changes.
 And consequently, our optimization algorithm must accept preexisting configurations as the basis for improved solutions.
-Meanwhile, the exploratory property is necessitated by flexible and expandable DCN maintenance.
+Meanwhile, the exploratory property is necessitated by the flexible and expandable network maintenance.
 In order to discover worthwhile candidate solutions, our algorithm must explore into the solution space.
-Because computing and network resources in DCN are highly homogenous, the solution space is often too large to completely enumerate.
+Because computing and network resources in cloud networks are largely homogenous (i.e., each CN is composed of large amounts of identically configured servers), the solution space is often too large to completely enumerate.
 And therefore, the most efficient solution is to non-deterministically sample alternative solutions in an unbiased manner.

-Guided by these design insights, we determine that swarm-intelligence (SI) optimization algorithms are a good fit to solve the DCN optimization problem.
-First, SI algorithms are metaheuristic, i.e. optimizations are performed iteratively by gradually improving a candidate solution.
+Guided by these design insights, we determine that swarmintelligence (SI) optimization algorithms are a good fit to solve the CN optimization problem.
+First, SI algorithms are metaheuristic, i.e., optimizations are performed iteratively by gradually improving a candidate solution.
 And as a consequence, the incremental property is implicit.
 Second, most SI algorithms are stochastic, i.e., the search space is explored in a randomized fashion.
 This characteristic meets our requirement of efficient alternative solution exploration, and thus satisfies the exploratory property.